Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 [Back to Table of Contents](#toc)
 <a name = "ip_v6"></a>
-## IPv6 Addressing
+## VPC IP Addressing
 - All IPv6 addresses are Public
 - Hence, AWS allocates the IPv6 address range if you require that
-- Once the VPC is created, you can NOT change its CIDR block range
+- Once the VPC is created, **you can NOT change its CIDR block range**
+- Always think about the future when you are deciding the CIDR block
+- The CIDR block range can be /28 or /16, in ipv4 addresses which is 32 bit long, for /28, the first 28 bits will be reserved for subnets and last 4 bits will be for ec2 instances, i.e. you can have upto 16(2^4) ip addresses assigned Thus the minimum size of a CIDR block you can have in a VPC on AWS is /28.
+The 16 bits is too big, it gives you 2 ^16
 - If you need a different CIDR size, create a new VPC
-- The different subnets within a VPC can NOT overlap
+- The different subnets within a VPC can NOT overlap, you can however, expand your VPC CIDR by adding new/extra IP addreses ranges

 [Back to Table of Contents](#toc)

 ## AWS Reserved IP's in each subnet
 - First 4 IP addresses in each subnet and the last one are reserved by AWS
-    - for example: if the subnet is 10.0.0.0/24
+    - for example: if the subnet is 10.0.0.0/24, the ip addresses you cannot use are
     - 10.0.0.0 is the base network
     - 10.0.0.1 VPC router
     - 10.0.0.2 DNS related
     - 10.0.0.3 Reserved for future use
     - 10.0.0.255 last IP

 [Back to Table of Contents](#toc)

 <a name ="nat_instances"></a>